Lindy's: Clientele

 Milton Berle frequented Lindy's almost on a nightly basis.

 Groucho Marx was eating there with Dick Cavett and Woody Allen in the 1960s when they informed him that his work was appreciated by college students of the time.

 In popular culture

 Historian Albert Goldman named the Lindy effect for the restaurant.

 Damon Runyon was a big fan and wrote the restaurant into his books as "Mindy's."
 The musical Guys and Dolls, based on Runyon's writings, immortalizes Lindy's in one of its songs.

 The commonly told "Waiter, there's a fly in my soup" joke is theorised to have originated at Lindy's during its original incarnation.

 Lindy's is referenced in The Critic episode "Dukerella."

 Lindy's is referenced in Billy Wilder's Ace in the Hole (1951 film).

+In the 1952 film Pat and Mike, Lindy's is shown as the location where Pat (Katharine Hepburn) signs a contract with Mike (Spencer Tracy), making him her agent and manager.